-[LGWL2] This course explores the roots and transformations of American literature and culture from the pre-Colonial period to the twentieth century through representative major figures such as Bradford, Franklin, Poe, Hawthorne, and Dickinson, as well as the poetry and short fiction of the twentieth century.
+[LGWL2] This course explores the roots and transformations of American literature and culture from the pre-Colonial period to the twentieth century.
+Genres include poetry, fiction, historical narrative, autobiography, and drama.

-The prerequisite is ENG 1052 or permission.
+The prerequisite is ENG 1082 or permission.
 This course is required for English Secondary Education Licensure.
 This course is offered every spring.